fifty-six/HollowKnight.Vasi/README.md

 # Vasi

 A small library for Hollow Knight mods.
-It packages a few utility classes which deal with FSMs, things missing in .NET 3.5, animating, reflection, versioning, etc.
+It packages a few utility classes which deal with FSMs, animating, reflection, versioning, etc.